AmruthaAmara1/Foundational-Machine-Learning-Algorithms/README.md

-# Machine Learning Sample Model
+# Machine Learning Models for Classification
 Predict the iris flowers species